 Want to Hide the Page Description on Search Results?

-So, you want to show that message that confuses people – “No information is available for this page”.
+So, you want to show the message that confuses people: “No information is available for this page.”

-Whatever may be your case, the easiest way to do this is to use the meta robot tags.
+Whatever your case may be, using the meta robot tags is the easiest way to do this.
 Using “Nosnippet” or “maxsnippet[0]” will work fine for this purpose.

 Notes